Samsung vs Sonos soundbars

 design and usability shape how a soundbar fits into daily life—not just how it sounds.

-This section covers the physical and practical aspects that shape your daily interaction with a soundbar.
-You’ll get concrete tips and examples so you can anticipate setup time, placement trade‑offs, and the real‑world conveniences (or annoyances) you’ll live with.
+This Samsung vs Sonos soundbars section covers the physical and practical aspects that shape your daily interaction with a soundbar.
+You’ll get concrete tips and examples so you can anticipate setup time, placement trade-offs, and the real-world conveniences (or annoyances) you’ll live with when choosing between these two Samsung vs Sonos soundbars options.

 Form factor and materials